Centrosome

 Centrosome proteins with multiple locations

 Figure 4.
 Interactive network plot of microtubule proteins with multiple localizations.
 The numbers in the connecting nodes show the proteins that are localized to the centrosome and to one or more additional locations.
-Only connecting nodes containing more than one protein and at least 0.7% of proteins in the centrosome proteome are shown.
+Only connecting nodes containing more than one protein and at least 1.0% of proteins in the centrosome proteome are shown.
 The circle sizes are related to the number of proteins.
 The cyan colored nodes show combinations that are significantly overrepresented, while magenta colored nodes show combinations that are significantly underrepresented as compared to the probability of observing that combination based on the frequency of each annotation and a hypergeometric test (p≤0.05).
 Note that this calculation is only done for proteins with dual localizations.
 Each node is clickable and results in a list of all proteins that are found in the connected organelles.

 Expression levels of centrosome proteins in tissue

 Figure 5.
-Bar plot showing the percentage of genes in different tissue distribution categories for genes encoding proteins that localize to the centrosome or centriolar satellites, compared to all genes in the subcellular section.
+Bar plot showing the percentage of genes in different tissue distribution categories for genes encoding proteins that localize to the centrosome or centriolar satellites, compared to all genes in the subcellular resource.
 Asterisk marks a statistically significant deviation (p≤0.05) in the number of genes in a category based on a binomial statistical test.
 Each bar is clickable and gives a search result of proteins that belong to the selected category.

 Relevant links and publications